-If you’re a hot sleeper, finding the best cooling sheets can be a struggle.
-But it shouldn’t be!
-Everyone deserves to rest comfortably all night long, and that’s why we’ve compiled the ultimate guide for those who run warm.
-Learn what type of bedding keeps you cool, which materials to avoid, and how to choose the best bedding for hot sleepers.
+If you’re a hot sleeper, finding the best cooling bedding can be a struggle, but it shouldn’t be!
+Everyone deserves to rest comfortably all night long, and that’s why we’ve compiled the ultimate guide to the best sheets for hot sleepers.
+Temperature regulating bedding is helpful for individuals who experience temperature fluctuations during sleep such as hot flashes and night sweats.
+Read on to learn more about the best bedding for hot sleepers, which materials to avoid, and how to know which materials will keep you comfortable and cool.

-So if you’re a hot sleeper, don’t skip the covers!
-Instead, opt for the best cooling sheets you can find.
+If you sleep hot, don’t skip the covers!
+Instead, opt for the best bed sheets for hot sleepers you can find.

-So, what’s the best bedding for hot sleepers that boasts all of these properties?
-Here are a few materials that work great to make cool sheets for hot sleepers.
+So, what are the best sheets to keep you cool that boasts all of these properties?
+Here are a few examples of some of the best material for hot sleepers.

 These smooth-to-the-touch, linen-like cotton sheets are a dream come true for hot summer nights or cool winters with the heater turned on.
 Either way, you’ll feel perfectly comfortable wrapped up in our organic percale bedding.

 Bedding material says a lot, but there are other traits to keep in mind while choosing the best bedding for hot sleepers.
 Consider these tips while you’re shopping for new cooling sheets.

 Natural materials like cotton and linen always offer superior breathability compared to synthetic materials, which are woven extremely tight, causing them to trap heat.
 Plus, you can rest easily knowing 100 percent natural textiles are also safer for the environment, workers, and your health.